-identified as one of the three top thematic priorities, Measure Q funds remain available for eligible projects in this area.
-Over the first five years, emphasis will be placed on multibenefit projects that can attract external funding, benefit historically underserved farmers, and improve climate resilience.
-Measure Q can be especially impactful by providing a stable funding source to sustain high-demand agricultural programs, such as water conservation, soil health initiatives, and cover cropping, which currently face significant funding gaps.
+Priority will be given to the delivery of multi-benefit projects that can attract a variety of external funding sources, benefit disadvantaged communities (especially smaller and historically underserved farmers), and improve climate resilience.
+In its first five years, Measure O can be especially impactful by providing a stable funding source to sustain highdemand agricultural programs, such as water conservation, soil health initiatives, and cover cropping, which currently face significant funding gaps.
 Complementary funding can be leveraged from established programs, such as the Natural Resources Conservation Service (NRCS) Farm Bill programs, California Department of Food and Agriculture Healthy Soils and SWEEP programs, and the California Wildlife Conservation Board.
 By supporting the planning and implementation of multi-benefit projects that enhance agricultural productivity while delivering important ecosystem services, Measure Q can build on the County's legacy of innovation and demonstrate climate-smart agriculture in action.
 Ensuring that smaller and historically underserved farmers can access these programs through technical assistance will be key to success.
 Success can also be measured by visible early wins like projects that increase productivity and climate resilience, expand pollinator and habitat co-benefits on farms, repurpose marginal farmland to reduce flooding and improve ecosystem services, and expand community access to locally grown food.